madMAx43v3r/gigahash/README.md

 image contains both the ZK and AI CUDA miners; select the miner with the `zk` or `ai` command.

-The image is runtime-only.
-It contains no wallet, node, source tree, compiler, CUDA toolkit, Rust toolchain, or build cache.

 ## Requirements

 - Linux x86-64